 Sometimes it turned out to be great.
 Sometimes it was ordinary.
 Sometimes it was really boring.
 However, it was only after having a few bland experiences that we used to truly enjoy one exceptional movie.
 The sequence of ordinary choices was actually preparing us for ‘the’ entertaining experience.

 This is the same with the food.
 After having some ordinary days of eating, we tend to appreciate more one delicious meal.

 The ordinary also teaches us commitment, even if we don’t realize it at that time.
 Whether it is a movie, food, book, or anything else, experiencing the ordinary embeds the virtue of commitment in our character.
 This is very useful because every life is going to experience the ordinary for most part.
-We get used to not getting a stimulating adventures all the time and that leads to a stable and calm life.
+We get used to not getting a stimulating sensation all the time which leads to a stable and calm life.